haziyevv/mynotes/Machine Learning/MachineLearning.md

    --> Bias happens when the machine learning model is not able to capture the true relationship effectively.
 High variance happens when ther is overfit.

-10. Talk about **Supoort Vector Machines**:
+10. Talk about **Support Vector Machines**:

+    - To separate two classes of data points, select a hyperplane that has the maximum margin.
-    - Start with low dimensional data
-    - Move into higher dimension
-    - Find threshold that seperates the data into groups
+    - Start with low dimensional data, move into higher dimension and find threshold that separates the data into groups.

 11. Talk about **Decision Tree** :